raphaelcm/newrelic_mongo/README.md

 ## Getting Started

-TODO
+Add the `newrelic_mongo` gem to your Gemfile.

+## Instrumentation

+### Mongo Ruby Driver

+For the mongo ruby driver, the following instrumentation is added:

+`Database/COLLECTION_NAME/ACTION`

+Where ACTION is Find, Refresh, Update, Close, etc..

+### Mongoid 2.x

+For Mongoid 2.x, the following instrumentation is added:

+`Mongoid/CLASSNAME/OPERATION`

+Where OPERATION is any operation in `Mongoid::Collections::Operations::ALL` (except for `<<` and `[]`).

 ## Contributing

 I welcome bug fixes and new features.
 Fork the repo, make your changes, and then submit a pull request.
-Be sure to add tests.
 Thanks in advance!